 Solution: Think about the beliefs you have about yourself, others and life.
 Victims and martyrs are sustained by a barrage of unrealistic, illogical and harmful beliefs such as, “I can’t change my destiny,” “Humanity is always selfish,” “My self-worth comes from how much I give,” and so forth.
 You may like to read this article for additional help.

 Refusing to forgive yourself of any perceived failure, flaw or deficiency is the product of low self-esteem.
-The absence of self-love is a major cause of every form of stress and unhappiness.
+The absence of self-care is a major cause of every form of stress and unhappiness.

 Solution: Learn to become your own best friend.
-Start the journey of self-love.
-Here is a good article to start.
+Start the journey of learning how to love yourself more.